gvwilson/sensibleadventures/coriandel/coriandel.md

 be for something better than a pauper's pyre.
 Never did find out what their reasons were---I'd have said high spirits for most young men, but they had the look soldiers get when they've lost so many friends that they've lost themselves as well.
-Never did find out...
+Never did find out what their story was---wish that I had.

-But however it was, by the time the bottle was done we had decided to ride those horses.
-Those white ribbons in their manes meant no one ever had, and it's powerful luck to be the first one up on a horse like that---the kind of luck that the Darpani and I needed.
+Whatever it was, by the time the bottle was done we had decided to ride those horses.
+Those white ribbons in their manes meant no one ever had, and it's powerful luck to be the first one up on a horse like that---the kind of luck that the Darpani and I both felt we could use right then.

 So we ate and talked and drank until the sun went down, then sat and listened for a bit to the conversations around us, them because sitting and listening is practically a sport for the Darpani, and me because the poppy had finally caught up with me.
-The locals talked mostly about how glorious the coronation had been, and who was beating who in the *umram*, and about a bonescuttle that had come up from the Tombs and was taking beggars off the street.
-It had torn up a couple of guardsmen too, one man said, and I winced.
-Bonescuttles are as smart as they are ugly, and the poison in their tails burns you from the inside out.
+The locals talked mostly about how glorious the coronation had been, and who was beating who in the *umram*, and about a bonescuttle that had come up from the Tombs and taken a couple of beggars off the street.
+It had torn up a couple of guardsmen too, one man said.

+I winced.
+I'd never had the misfortune to run into a bonescuttle myself, but I'd heard stories.
+They were as smart as they were ugly, and the poison in their tails would burn you from the inside out.

 Eventually the owner realized we'd stopped buying and pushed us out the door.
 The Darpani headed back to the paddock to give it an eye while I went back to the doctress and spent what was left of my pay.
-I tried haggling, but she could tell I'd pay extra for a bit of forgetting, so I left with what I needed in my purse and nothing else.
+I tried haggling, but she could tell I'd pay extra for a bit of forgetting, so I left with what I needed in my pocket and nothing else.

-I got back to the paddock just as the palace drums beat evening curfew.
+I got back to the paddock just as the palace drums started beating evening curfew.
 Cup and Strap were waiting for me.
 Not actually waiting, you understand, not standing about like pillars in the desert for everyone to see.
-No, they were just mending gear and chewing on coconut rind, minding their own business with one eye on the sun and the other on the paddock where four horses stood together beneath a plain yellow awning.
+No, they were just mending their gear and chewing on bits of coconut rind, minding their own business with one eye on the sun and the other on the paddock where four horses stood together beneath a plain yellow awning.

 Four, not three.
-The newcomer looked to be about ten years old.
-He was heavy around the shoulders, with a scar on his rump, and definitely not gelded.
+The newcomer was heavy around the shoulders, with a scar on his rump, and definitely not gelded---no white ribbons for this one.
 I hunkered down on my haunches beside the Darpani and raised my eyebrows.

 Cup pursed his lips.
-"A war mount," he said quietly.
-"From the Green Grass, but away many years.
+"A war mount," he said quietly, as sure about the horse as he had been bewildered by the city's streets.
+"From the Green Grass, but away some years, maybe ten.
 He has many battles, but is not in the desert some months."

 I accepted a piece of coconut from Strap with a nod of thanks.
-"Well then, let's hope he's being sold for stud, because anyone who rides a horse like that is someone I'd rather not meet on business."
+"Well then, let's hope he's being sold for stud, because I'd rather not meet anyone who rides a horse like that on business."

 Cup shrugged again, not worried or just not caring.
 I wiped my hands on my trousers.
 "I'll be back just after the third hour."
 I clapped him on the shoulder and went off to find the caravaneer.

 Caravaneers have twice as many rules as anyone I've ever met.
 Some of them make sense, like letting the cattle get a smell of you before deciding whether to take you on.
-And not letting Hett travel with the caravan---well, everyone knows they're cursed.
+And not letting Hett travel with you more than three days at a time---well, everyone knows they're cursed.

 But they all have different notions about what to do with you when your hire was done.
-Some didn't mind you hanging about for a bit, especially if you did well for them and they might like to take you on again.
-Others wanted you out of the way as soon as possible, on the principle that the hardest thief to guard against was the person who had built your fence.
+Some don't mind you hanging about for a bit, especially if you did well for them and they might like to take you on again.
+Others want you out of the way as soon as possible, on the principle that the hardest thief to guard against is the one who built your fence.

-This one scowled a bit when I asked if I could sleep alongside that night, but then her husband came at her with yet another question---he couldn't tie his own bootlaces without asking her something---so she just waved me away.
+This one scowled a bit when I asked if I could sleep alongside that night, but then her husband came at her with yet another question---he couldn't tie his own bootlaces without asking her whether it was left over right or right over left---so she just waved me away.
 I set my roll far enough away from the Darpani that it wouldn't look like we were together and closed my eyes.
-My jaw was throbbing, and I felt squeamish from the blood I'd swallowed and what I'd been drinking, but it only took me a few minutes to slip under the waves and start snoring.
-After the night raids and fire ghosts at Armaq, I could probably sleep through the Pilots' Return.
+My jaw was still throbbing, and I felt squeamish from the blood I'd swallowed and the gargoyle piss I'd been drinking, but it only took me a few minutes to slip under the waves.
+I've always been a good sleeper---I could probably snore my way through the Pilots' Return.

 Strap woke me by pinching my toe.
-I'd laid my poncho loose over myself, so I slipped it off without making any sound.
+I'd laid my poncho loose over myself for a blanket, so I slipped out from under it without making a sound.

-The horses at one end of the paddock, the three beauties together with the warhorse a few strides away.
+The horses were at one end of the paddock, the three beauties together with the warhorse a few strides away.
 Two guards had been set to watch them, but sure enough, they were both in the not-really-here frame of mind that creeps over you when it's the middle of the night and drifting a bit won't necessarily mean waking up dead.

 I soaked a couple of rags in what the doctress had given me.
-Cup and Strap took one each and faded into the night.
+Cup and Strap took one each and disappeared into the night.
 I gave them a hundred heartbeats to work their way around back of the paddock, then walked over to the guards with a smile on my face.
 This and that and a bit of the other, and the Darpani lowered them to the ground, fast asleep.

-We waited a dozen heartbeats to make sure they'd stay that way, grinning at each other like kids, then crept forward to the fence.
-The two mares were right there, head to tail just out of reach.
-I was about to slip under the fence when the warhorse ambled over.
+We waited a dozen heartbeats to make sure they'd stay that way, grinning at each other like naughty kids, then crept forward to the fence.
+The three beauties were right there, head to tail to head just out of reach.

+I was about to haul myself over the fence when the warhorse ambled over.
 He was a big fellow, gray with a black sock and a black dapple on his neck.

-"Sh," Cup hushed softly.
+"Sh," Cup hushed softly beside me.
 "Sh, sh, sh.
 Nothing to claw at you here, friend to the world.
 Nothing to claw at you here."
-I kept my mouth shut---if it's horses, it's best left to the Darpani.
+I kept my mouth shut---you'd have to be three kinds of fool to get in the way when a Darpani is dealing with a horse.

 The stallion looked at him with big brown eyes.
 "Sh..."
 Cup soothed.
 "Peace, friend, companion.
 No lions, no fire, nothing to claw at you here.
 Sh, sh, sh."

-The gray nodded his head, then shook himself and ambled back to the center of the paddock.
-Cup and I exchanged triumphant grins.
+The gray nodded his head, then whinnied and ambled back to the center of the paddock.
+Cup and Strap and I exchanged grins.
 We slipped over the fence---

 ---and the warhorse bellowed, "Guards!
-Guards!" and as the Darpani would say, we were well and truly roasted.
+Guards!" and just like that, my onions were well and truly stewed

 -----

 ## Then: Sweet in the Corral

-...and they were well and truly roasted.
+...and they were well and truly stewed.
 Their lookout made to bolt, but the *real* guards up on the roof were on their feet by then, bows raised.
 The Karabandi, Ishad, didn't drop his knife until they put an arrow in the ground at his feet.
 I hope he could tell I was smiling at him.